Why You Should Drink a Glass of Water Half an Hour Before Eating

 - You must be careful to keep this homeostatic balance by regulating what you lose and what you take in.
 That said, remember what we said above, that this doesn’t mean you should have two glasses of water in a row.

-The ideal is to sip water, without waiting until you feel thirsty.
-Doing it a half hour before eating is the most important time.
+The ideal manner is to sip on water throughout the day and before meals instead of waiting until you feel thirsty.
+Also, drinking water half an hour before eating is the most best time.

 It encourages weight loss